NikMakPak/tg_bot_miniapp-data-sending/README.md

 ## Features

-- Telegram bot built with aiogram
+- Telegram bot built with pyTelegramBotAPI (TeleBot)
-- Mini-app with a form for data collection
+- Mini-app with a form for data collection using HTML validation
 - Data submission from the mini-app to the bot
 - Confirmation message after form submission